Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The possible branching cases are listed below, along with the changes that must be made to PCSrc, and any flushes that may need to occur with each case.
 - Not a branching instruction: PCSrc -> PCPlus4F
-  - PCSrcPred predicts not taken, PCSrcRes will concur
+  - PCSrcPred predicts not taken, PCSrcResE will concur
 - Jump: PCSrc -> PredPCTargetF (from BTB)
 - Branch predicted as not taken: PCSrc -> PCPlus4F
-  - PCSrcPred will predict not taken, once in execution stage, PCSrcRes agrees
+  - PCSrcPred will predict not taken, once in execution stage, PCSrcResE agrees
 - Branch predicted as taken: PCSrc -> PredPCTargetF (From BTB)
-  - PCSrcPred predicts taken, once in execution stage, PCSrcRes agrees
+  - PCSrcPred predicts taken, once in execution stage, PCSrcResE agrees
 - Branch predicted not taken, but mispredicted: PCSrc -> PCTargetE, FlushD, FlushE
-  - PCSrcPred predicts not taken, once in execution stage, PCSrcRes disagrees
+  - PCSrcPred predicts not taken, once in execution stage, PCSrcResE disagrees
 - Branch predicted taken, but mispredicted: PCSrc -> PCPlus4E, FlushD, FlushE
-  - PCSrcPred predicts taken, once in execution stage, PCSrcRes disagrees
+  - PCSrcPred predicts taken, once in execution stage, PCSrcResE disagrees
 - Branch predicted taken correctly, but PCTargetE != PredPCTargetF: PCSrc -> PCTargetE, FlushD, FlushE

 * Note that all mispredicted cases PCSrc change and flushes will be applied once the branch reaches the execution stage.
 In the fetch stage the behaviour will be the same as if the branch prediction was correct (as can't verify validity of branch prediction in fetch stage)